Environmental Groups – Food

 Ronda Rutledge (512) 236-0074

 Purpose: Sustainable Food Center cultivates a healthy community by strengthening the local food system and improving access to nutritious, affordable food.

 Projects/Activities: Sustainable Food Center is involved in every step of our local food system.
 SFC’s mission is to cultivate a just and regenerative food system so people and the environment can thrive.

 1) Grow – SFC’s “Grow Local” program empowers children and adults to grow their own food by offering the education and resources they need to start and sustain gardens at schools, homes, and areas accessible to neighborhood residents.

 2) Share – SFC’s “Farm Direct” program connects local growers with schools, urban residents and worksites in demand of fresh produce through projects such as farm-to-cafeteria, farm-to-school, and farm-to-work.
 SFC hosts weekly farmers’ markets with more local farmers than anywhere else in Austin.
-Our farmer’s markets include: SFC Farmers’ Market Downtown, SFC Farmers’ Market at Sunset Valley, and SFC Farmers’ Market at The Triangle.
+Our farmers’ markets include SFC Farmers’ Market Downtown and SFC Farmers’ Market at Sunset Valley.

 3) Prepare – SFC’s “The Happy Kitchen/La Cocina Alegre®” program is a nationally recognized cooking and nutrition education program that nurtures skills in food selection and preparation.